 Income taxes.
-During fiscal years 2006 and 2007, we had an effective income tax rate of approximately 40%, which included federal and state income taxes.
-We estimate that our future effective income tax rate will be approximately 41%.
+During fiscal years 2006, 2007 and 2008, we had an effective income tax rate of approximately 40%, 40% and 43%, respectively, which included federal and state income taxes.
+We estimate that our fiscal year 2009 effective income tax rate will be approximately 46%, an increase as a result of non-deductable stock based compensation costs increasing in proportion to our U.S. based taxable income.
+We expect this trend to reverse when our employees are able to exercise incentive stock options, which are currently out of the money.